 Factor in the elevated temperatures (for every 10 degrees Fahrenheit a chemical reaction doubles in effect) and you have a perfect environment for corrosion and dissolving metal.

 In this article, not only will you learn what salty air and the hot sun does to your RV and vehicles.
-But also, you’ll read what proper exterior maintenance you should conduct to keep all of your vehicles from deteriorating.
+But also, what proper exterior maintenance you should do to keep your RV and your vehicles from deteriorating.